News for October/November 2017

 - 2016 - £3,401,478

-Cumulatively, over £10 million has been remitted to parishes since we introduced PGS to this diocese in 2012.
+Cumulatively, nearly £11 million has been remitted to parishes since we introduced PGS to this diocese in 2012, which averages out to about £65k per participating PGS parish.

 PGS resources to help you locally